Privacy policy

 13. Rectifying or erasing data

 You are entitled to have personal data rectified if it is inaccurate or incomplete, or to request the deletion or removal of personal data where there is no compelling reason for its continued processing.
 Please see the Information Commissioner’s Office guide to right of erasure for more information.
-If you wish to have your data rectified or erased, please contact AFNCCF.
+If you wish to have your data rectified or erased, please contact AF.

 14. Contacting us & how to make a complaint